-Mayor Murray appointed Trustee Kathy Baxley to serve as Deputy Mayor, with the power to perform all of the duties of the Mayor in the event of the absence or the inability of the Mayor.
+Mayor Murray appointed Trustee Nancy Howard to serve as Deputy Mayor, with the power to perform all of the duties of the Mayor in the event of the absence or the inability of the Mayor.

-Trustee Baxley moved that the Regular Meeting nights of the Board of Trustees be held on the first Monday of each month at 7 pm, except as otherwise previously scheduled, or on such dates as may be determined by the Mayor or Board of Trustees.
+Trustee Howard moved that the Regular Meeting nights of the Board of Trustees be held on the first Monday of each month, except as otherwise previously scheduled, or on such dates as may be determined by the Mayor/Board of Trustees.

-The motion was duly seconded by Trustee Sepe and unanimously carried.
+The motion was duly seconded by Trustee Oppenheimer and unanimously carried.